-The fee to take part in Connections 2019 is £500.
+The fee to take part in Connections 2021 is at a reduced rate of £400.
 For this you get:

 · Access to ten fantastic plays especially commissioned by the National Theatre for Connections, all by leading writers